dhavalpur0hit/monkey-wiki/Monkey-Island:-Running-the-monkey-on-AWS-EC2-instances.md

 * `"ssm:DescribeInstanceInformation"`
 * `"ssm:GetCommandInvocation"`
 ##### For exporting security findings to the Security Hub - security hub
+_Note: these can be set on the Monkey Island machine alone, since it's the only one exporting findings to the AWS secutiry hub._

 * `"securityhub:UpdateFindings"`
 * `"securityhub:BatchImportFindings"`
-_Note: this can be set on the Monkey Island machine alone, since it's the only one exporting findings to the AWS secutiry hub._

 # Usage
 ## Running the monkey